Praj-I/Praj-I/Resume.md

 My name's Prajwala Immareddy and I'm currently a Freshman studying Computer Science at Northeastern University.
+I will be graduating May of 2029.